sirixdb/sirixdb.github.io/transactional-cursor-api.md

 and for JSON-resources it's again simply changing the generics argument from `XdmNodeReadOnlyTrx` to `JsonNodeReadOnlyTrx` as well as `XmlNameFilter` to `JsonNameFilter`.

-Alternatively you could simply stream over your axis (without using the `FilterAxis` at all) and then filter by predicate. `rtx` is a `NodeReadOnlyTrx` in the following example:
+Alternatively you can simply stream over your axis without using the `FilterAxis` at all and filter by a predicate. `rtx` is a `NodeReadOnlyTrx` in the following example:

 ```java
 final var axis = new PostOrderAxis(rtx);